Everything You Need To Know About Headboards

 It was in Ancient Greece that headboards began to have cushioning and extra support.
 There were some headboards carved in ebony, silver and gold, which are depicted in many early drawings – undoubtedly more for show than comfort.

-In the 19th century, the Victorians exchanged the comfortable padded headboards for durable iron ones.
-However, this fashion was short lived due to the advent of the First World War which halted the source of iron as they were channeled to the production of weapons.
+In the 19th century, the Victorians exchanged comfortable padded headboards for durable iron ones.
+However, this fashion was short-lived due to the advent of the First World War, which halted the source of iron as they were channelled into the production of weapons.

 One of the most often recommended Feng Shui adjustments to your bedroom is having a solid headboard for your bed.
 It is believed that a headboard gives you the sense you have ‘a safe and strong mountain at your back as you sleep’.
 It is also said that a strong headboard creates a safe space for intimacy and connection.